Student Nurse Electives in Ghana Africa

 Nia got to learn from the staff at the clinic.

-Victor is a bag of knowledge.
-You would have thought he has done the same degree, he is a Senior Nurse.
-He wants to get a doctor at the clinic because there are things that they cannot do, like blood transfusions and some medications they cannot give without a doctor.
+Many of the staff want to get a doctor at the clinic because there are things that they cannot do, like blood transfusions and some medications they cannot give without a doctor.

 He is really passionate about the clinic that he wants everything to be right before he leaves.
 I think it would be really good to get a doctor there but Victor has all the knowledge of a doctor.